 Children’s Records

-Your children’s records will be used for medical and educational reasons like enrolling in a new school.
+Your children’s records will be used for medical and educational reasons, such as enrolling in school.
 These records will include:

 Housing and Utilities